 • DEPARTMENT OF MOTOR VEHICLES

-A drop boxes are available in parking lot at both locations.
+Because we expect a heavy demand in service throughout the month of May, we encourage renewal customers to submit renewal payments by drop box or mail.
+Drop boxes are available in the parking lots of both locations.
+Any vehicle registration with an expiration date between March 1, 2020, and May 31, 2020, is subject to an extension.
 For information from the Idaho Transportation Department (ITD) on emergency extensions for drivers’ license & vehicle registration renewals, click here.
 (See: Notice of Emergency Extensions) ITD has announced a 90-day deferral on existing credentials expiring between March 1st and May 31st.

 ITD - (208) 334-8000 - https://itd.idaho.gov/wp-content/uploads/2020/03/DMV-ExtensionFAQ.pdf

 Effective May 4, 2020, services are available by appointment only at both the Coeur d’Alene and Post Falls locations.
 Appointments can be made using the QLESS app or by accessing QLESS through our website.
 Questions can be directed to firstname.lastname@example.org or call (208) 446-1340.
 If you have questions regarding extensions, please see the Idaho Department of Transportation website.

 IDAHO DEPARTMENT OF TRANSPORTATION - CLICK HERE